|Handbook > Clubs & Committees > Clubs & Service|

 We are one of the most active clubs in the School of Medicine!
 We usually meet once or twice a week to play pick-up basketball and hang out.
 Basketball is a great way to unwind after a hard day's work/study!
 We appreciate and welcome all skill levels of play.
 We also have a yearly charity tournament amongst grad schools to raise money for a good cause!

 The Bioethics Interest Group provides a forum for medical students to meet and discuss ethical issues encountered in medicine.
 The meetings are informal and involve the discussion of relevant topics/cases, and often evolve according to the interests of the group.
 Faculty mentors attend the sessions and help to guide the discussion and provide insight when appropriate.
+Additionally, we will occasionally host lecturers from the Law School and Batten School to add other prospectives.

 Give your brain a break and come remember a time when words had non-medical meanings.
 Send ideas of what books you would like to read and we will vote!